w3f/polkadot-wiki/docs/glossary.md

 ## Active Nomination

-A validator (or validators) that a nominator is actively validating this era.
+A validator (or validators) that a nominator has selected to nominate and is actively validating this era.
 The nominator is placing their stake behind this validator for this era and will potentially receive staking rewards in return for doing so.